kelseyhightower/konfig/README.md

 ### Cloud Run Tutorial

-In this section Cloud Run will be used to deploy the `gcr.io/hightowerlabs/env:0.0.1` container image which responds to HTTP requests with the contents of the `FOO` and `CONFIG_FILE` environment variables, which reference the `env` secret created in the previous section.
+In this section Cloud Run will be used to deploy the `gcr.io/hightowerlabs/env:0.0.1` container image which responds to HTTP requests with the contents of the `ENVIRONMENT`, `FOO` and `CONFIG_FILE` environment variables, which reference the `env` secret and configmap created in the previous section.

-A GKE cluster ID is required when referencing secrets.
+A GKE cluster ID is required when referencing configmaps and secrets.
 Extract the cluster ID for the `k0` GKE cluster:

 ```
 CLUSTER_ID=$(gcloud container clusters describe k0 \